 -

-To make the cookie dough, chop dried cranberries in half and soak them in orange juice for 15 minutes.
+To make the cookie dough, soak craisins in orange juice for 15 minutes.
 In a separate bowl, combine oats, chopped almonds, all-purpose flour, whole wheat flour, and salt, and set aside.

 -